tamyksu/tamyksu/README.md

 - 🌱 I’m currently software engineering student
-- 👯 I’m looking to collaborate with curious pepole that instrested in programming (Python, Java)
+- 👯 I’m looking to collaborate with curious pepole that instrested in programming
-- 📫 How to reach me: bellatamyksu@gmail.com
+- 📫 How to reach me: bellatamyksu@gmail.co

 ## 🧰 Languages and Tools: